 increase, announced by Cana-REGINA ()-When Joy Sundian newsprint mills, pending deen was a resident of the Richfurther talks.
 He said he had ardson, Sask., district, her friends asked Fowler if it was not posoften received letters in which sible to suspend \$5 of the inmost of the news was depicted crease until talks are held with by clever drawings.
-American publishers and offi- Joy now is a 1950 graduate in

-Reaches Canada After 34 Years

-The proprietor of a marble, tile INDIAN HEAD, Sask. (?) and terazzo company asked for a Journey's end has at last been floor design which would be emachieved by Mrs. Katie Heipler, chant ships lost by enemy action who took 34 years to make the blematic of his trade.
-The job in the Atlantic in the Second was assigned to Joy. journey from Russia through World War was 574.
-The work called for a suitable Germany to the Dominion. design for the floor of the front Mrs. Heipler with her husband and five children, fled Russia in office which would include 70 of the tile-laying trade, a little kinds of terazzos, or marble man with a trowel on a partly 1917 during the revolution.
-They completed floor.
-There is an. intended then to make their way chips.
+American publishers and offi- Joy now is a 1950 graduate in Reaches Canada After 34 Years The proprietor of a marble, tile INDIAN HEAD, Sask. (?) and terazzo company asked for a Journey's end has at last been floor design which would be emachieved by Mrs. Katie Heipler, who took 34 years to make the blematic of his trade.
+The job was assigned to Joy. journey from Russia through The work called for a suitable Germany to the Dominion. design for the floor of the front Mrs. Heipler with her husband and five children, fled Russia in office which would include 70 of the tile-laying trade, a little kinds of terazzos, or marble man with a trowel on a partly 1917 during the revolution.
+They intended then to make their way chips.
 Miss Sundeen chose the map other little man enjoying a meal to Canada, but got only as far of Regina for the design.
-Various, from a lunch box. as Hamburg.
+Various from a lunch box. as Hamburg.
 In Germany life was unkind blocks are set out in the varied terazzos, including a few buildto Mrs. Heipler.
-Her husband ings, the railway with a miniadied there and her children are ture train complete with smoke. still there.
-With the Germans, she suffered all the havoc of the the airport, Wascana Lake and creek bed, and - a touch of Second World War, From 1943 she lived with about 1,000 In one section is the emblem other homeless families in huge air-raid shelter.
-That shelter, a six-storey steel and concrete structure, had no WOMEN'S SHOES windows.
-Its inhabitants were without natural light or fresh Food was also a terrific problem in Hamburg in those days.
-People lived on a near-starva-FISH EATING ECONOMICAL tion diet.
-Mrs. Heipler dropped Fish eaters are happier than from 200 pounds to her present most others these days.
-Their weight of 126.

-reason of the aluminum and Milbank Sound where she h Vancouver wrecking concern. sh will be cut down to the water lin for the steel the derelict con tains, the material to be move to Vancouver by scow.
-The de mand for steel for defence in dustries actuated the essaying the salvage job on the North s which is in a difficult position for such operations. half a dozen men are engage in the work and George Nam came north from Vancouver Bella Bella on the Camosun the end of the weak in conner tion with the job.
-Last week the North Sea caugh fire by accident from an acet lene torch and made quite spectacular blaze for a time

-ATLANTIC BATTLE Total number of Allied men
+Her husband ings, the railway with a miniadied there and her children are ture train complete with smoke, still there.
+With the Germans, she suffered all the havoc of the the airport, Wascana Lake and creek bed, and -- a touch of Second World War.
+From 1943 reason of the aluminum and Milbank Sound where she h Vancouver wrecking concern. st will be cut down to the water lie for the steel the derelict con tains, the material to be move to Vancouver by scow.
+The d mand for steel for defence in dustries actuated the essaying the salvage job on the North s which is in a difficult position for such operations. lialf a dozen men are engage in the work and George Nam came north from Vancouver Bella Bella on the Camosun the end of the weak in conner tion with the job.
+Last week the North Sea caugh fire by accident from an acet lene torch and made quite spectacular blaze for a time ATLANTIC BATTLE Total number of Allied men chant ships lost by enemy action in the Atlantic in the Second completed floor.
+There is an.